suhank/zea-engine/docs/api/Math/Xfo.md

 <a name="Xfo+isEqual"></a>

 ### isEqual
-Checks if this Vec3 is exactly the same as another Vec3.
+Checks if this Vec3 contains the same values as the other Vec3.

 **Returns**: <code>boolean</code> - - Returns `true` if are the same Vector, otherwise, `false`.